lgrapenthin/minreact/README.md

 # minreact

-`[minreact "0.1.0-SNAPSHOT]` is a ClojureScript *adapter* for Facebooks React.
+`[minreact "0.1.0]` is a ClojureScript *adapter* for Facebooks React.
 It is designed with the minimalistic goal of providing just enough ClojureScript to make React interop non-tedious.

 # Features

-- Clojure interop philosophy: Wherever minreact has no functionality to add you are encouraged to use interop
+- Follows Clojures interop philosophy: Wherever minreact has no functionality to add you are encouraged to use interop

-- `defspec` and `defreact` macros make writing React specs and factories a joy
+- `defspec` and `defreact` macros make writing React specs and factories look and feel both idiomatic and transparent at the same time

 - Memorizable API to access local mutable state